 With ever more reports of air traffic controllers sleeping on the job, those responsible for their work schedules are in full damage control mode.

-Within the past 30 days, there have been seven reports of sleeping controllers, beginning with a lone controller dozing in the tower shortly after midnight at Washington Reagan Airport, forcing two airliners to land without benefit of tower permission and guidance.
+Within the past 30 days, there have been seven reports of sleeping controllers, beginning with a lone controller dozing in the tower shortly after midnightat at Washington Reagan Airport forcing two airliners to land without benefit of tower permission and guidance.
 The most recent incident involved a controller in Miami who fell asleep during the midnight shift on 16 April at the Miami Air Route Traffic Control Center (ARTCC).

 It is not clear if there is a real upswing in these events or if more such sleeping incidents are being reported, forcing officials to react.
 In any event, their actions thus far are reactive and tactical.
-They fall well short of the kind of comprehensive assessment – and corrective action – which is necessary.
+They fall far short of the kind of comprehensive assessment – and corrective action – which is necessary.

 After the incident at the Reagan National tower, Transportation Secretary Ray LaHood ordered that two controllers be on duty at all times – at this one airport.
 The practice of assigning one controller during the midnight shift is routine at almost 30 other airports.
 (See Aviation Safety Journal, March 2011, “Sleeping Controller Unaware of Airplane Landings”)

-After a medical ambulance flight was unable to contact a dozing controller at Reno-Tahoe airport 13 April, the pilot contacted the Terminal Radar Approach Control (TRACON) of Northern California and landed safely.
+After a medical ambulance flight was unable to contact a dozing controller at the Reno-Tahoe Airport on 13 April, the pilot contacted the Terminal Radar Approach Control (TRACON) of Northern California and landed safely.
 Following this incident, the Federal Aviation Administration (FAA) banned only one controller on duty at 27 airports where this practice was permitted during the “graveyard shift” when activity is low.
 (See Aviation Safety Journal, April 2011, “One-Controller Shifts at Airports Stopped”)

 On 14 April, following the fiasco at the Reno-Tahoe Airport, Hank Krakowski, the head of the FAA’s air traffic system, was forced to resign.
 The FAA’s general counsel, David Grizzle, was appointed as acting head of the Air Traffic Organization (ATO) until a permanent replacement can be found.